A front view of a sleek, modern modular home

 The Company

-Since 2005, Martin Wehmann and Tom Sandonato’s unique breed of tiny homes have been built under the kitHAUS moniker. kitHAUS works with senior designers and a team of talented experts to construct homes that are sometimes ready in a matter of days.
+Since 2005, Martin Wehmann and Tom Sandonato’s unique breed of tiny homes has been built under the kitHAUS moniker. kitHAUS works with senior designers and a team of talented experts to construct homes that are sometimes ready in a matter of days.

 All homes use lightweight aluminum that resists mold, termites, and rust.
 You won’t be required to paint the exterior, even after several years.